 This flora goes by many names.
 You may have heard the Lucky plant or Money Tree.
 Regardless of the common name, they all resemble a petite succulent with dark green, fleshy leaves and small flowers that take on a white or pink appearance.

 They can be natively found in regions of South Africa and Mozambique.
 Given the fact that the Jade plant is an African succulent, you may assume that they prefer lots of sun!
 You wouldn’t be entirely wrong.

-Bright, indirect light is the optimum conditions for a Jade plant.
+Bright, indirect light is the optimum condition for a Jade plant.
 We know that this may be contradictory to the rule regarding southern-facing windows, but this setting is the best.

 We just simply suggest that you don’t keep them there throughout the whole day if the window isn’t partially blocked since this will cause scorching of the leaves.

 A well-known Hawaiian native, the Hibiscus is a highly coveted tropical addition.
 The only thing is that it can be a bit finicky in regards to indoor care.

 The mallow family, also known as Malvaceae, is known for being particular with their needs.
 Hibiscus, in particular, will grow to be quite vibrant if provided with plenty of bright sunlight.